Bazil Marian: Managerial career

 Marian started coaching in 1954 at juniors and as an assistant for six years at Rapid București.
 He started to work as head coach in the 1960–61 Divizia B season at Jiul Petroșani, helping it earn promotion to Divizia A, but the team was relegated after one season.
 He went on to coach Viitorul București, shortly thereafter moved to Romania's under 21 national team, and in 1967, he coached Romania's senior team for one friendly game that ended in a 1–1 draw against Uruguay in Montevideo at Estadio Gran Parque Central.

-Marian won his first trophy as a coach in 1968 when he guided Dinamo București to win the 1967–68 Cupa României after a 3–1 victory in the final against Rapid București which was coached by his former Carmen București teammate Valentin Stănescu.
+Marian was the assistant coach of Traian Ionescu at Dinamo București in the first half of the 1967–68 season, becoming the team's head coach for the second half.
+He finished the season by winning the Cupa României after a 3–1 victory in the final against Rapid București, which was coached by his former Carmen București teammate Valentin Stănescu.
 Marian went to have some short spells at Farul Constanța and Argeș Pitești before going to Rapid.
 There, he won the 1971–72 Cupa României after a 2–0 victory in the final against Jiul Petroșani.
-At Rapid he also had his first European performances.
-They reached the round of 16 in the 1971–72 UEFA Cup campaign after eliminating, for the first time in Romanian football history, an Italian team, Napoli, then getting past Legia Warsaw, being eliminated by the team who eventually won the competition, Tottenham.
-In the 1972–73 European Cup Winners' Cup campaign the team reached the quarter-finals, eliminating Landskrona BoIS and Rapid Wien.
+At Rapid, he also had his first European performances.
+They reached the round of 16 in the 1971–72 UEFA Cup campaign after eliminating Napoli—the first Italian team defeated in Romanian football history—before getting past Legia Warsaw and ultimately falling to the eventual tournament winners, Tottenham.
+In the 1972–73 European Cup Winners' Cup campaign, the team reached the quarter-finals, eliminating Landskrona BoIS and Rapid Wien.

 In 1973 he went to coach abroad in Algeria at Boufarik and JS Kabylie, afterwards returning for one season at Rapid București.
 From 1979 until his retirement at age 67 in 1989 he coached Romania's under 21 national team.